anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Data tapes**: The standard medium for archival backup data storage

-Detection measure: The measures to alert you and your team that a disaster has occurred that can impact operations
+**Detection measure**: The measures to alert you and your team that a disaster has occurred that can impact operations

 Dierential backup: A backup of les that are changed, or has been created since the last full